Emerging Issues Grants

 Proposed projects should address at least one of the priorities listed below:

-• Extreme weather/climate change, particularly heat stress/heat illness prevention, wildfire smoke, and post-burn ash inhalation
+• Extreme weather/climate change, particularly heat stress & illness prevention, wildfire smoke and ash inhalation

 • Labor issues, particularly labor shortages and high turnover